 If you want ideas to get your kids to help with the chores, check out – 10 EASY Ways to Get Kids to Do Chores

 I get it, I’m the exact same way!
 But I also feel extra stressed when my house is messy or dirty.
 I can take any day-to-day stress in my stride, but if my house is dirty I completely lose it!
 It’s almost like the final straw that breaks the camel’s back.

 Our homes are meant to be places that we can relax, unwind and reset.
 I can’t relax if my house is messy.
 I will try to relax because I just don’t have the energy to clean the toilet or vacuum the floors.
 But I don’t truly relax until my house is clean.
 It’s then a vicious cycle.

 I have a busy life between work and my kids.
-I love spending down time with my kids and doing fun activities (like the Easy Glitter Slime we made last week!).
+I love spending down time with my kids and doing fun activities (like the wonderfully smooth Butter Slime we made last week!).
 But I also need a clean house or I get too stressed out.
 Many years ago I had to come up with a solution to this problem.
 I’ve developed quite a few cleaning hacks, that make my life easier and make it quicker to clean!

 Below are a few of the quick cleaning tips that I use EVERY day to keep my house clean and tidy (without spending hours cleaning!).

 These quick cleaning tips are things that I’ve found make my life easier.
 They might be different for you.
 But hopefully, they will get you thinking about how to streamline your cleaning routine so you CAN have a clean house while working full time with a family!

 First of all, you need to set some priorities about what is important to you in a clean home.
 Do you have to have clean bathrooms or your skin will crawl?
 Are your dusty shelves making you feel like a slob?
 Does your kitchen need to be spotless before you go to bed?
 We all have different trigger points.